oliv2079/ProjectB_Website/index.md

 ## What makes an Anime Popular

-First, let's take a look at whether some of the attributes correlate with the popularity of an anime.
+First, let's take a look at some of the data attributes and see if they correlate with the popularity of an anime.
 Specifically we will look at airing date, MAL review score, sources, type, and the studio that produced it.

 All 14.478 anime are analyzed in this section.